Vandivier/afterecon/content/2014-11-14-two-key-tests-for-caeconomics-as-a-theory.md

 ---
-title: Two Key Tests for Caeconomics as a Theory
+title: "Two Key Tests for Caeconomics as a Theory"
 date: 2014-11-14 16:04:19
 author: John Vandivier
 ---